JasperBoom/caltha/docs/index.md

 # Caltha
-A python package to process UMI tagged mixed amplicon metabarcoding data.
+A python package for processing UMI tagged mixed amplicon metabarcoding data.

 [![Code Style: Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Installation
 The current version of __Caltha__ requires Python 3.7+.

-To install __Caltha__, simply run the pip install command or the conda install command:
+To install __Caltha__, simply run the pip install command:
 ```
 pip install caltha

-conda install -c jboom caltha
 ```

 NOTE: __Caltha__ does require one more dependency which can not be installed